 - Motivation letter.

 - Curriculum Vitae, including a survey of 1) language skills (active and passive); 2) experience with archival work; and 3) PC-skills.

 - A pdf-copy of the doctoral dissertation.

-- A writing sample (e.g. an article or book chapter), preferably in English unless the submitted doctoral dissertation is written in English).

-- Certified copies of relevant diplomas.

-- Contact details of two referees (name, institutional affiliation and email address) or two letters of reference.
+- A writing sample (e.g. an article or book chapter), preferably in English unless the submitted doctoral dissertation is written in English). - Certified copies of relevant diplomas. - Contact details of two referees (name, institutional affiliation and email address) or two letters of reference.

 In the second stage of the application procedure, the selected candidates will be provided with the full project description and be asked to submit a research proposal of max.
 1,500 words that will be discussed during an interview.
+The hiring committee consists of dr. Frederik Buylaert, dr. Justine Firnhaber-Baker and dr. Erika Graham-Goering.

-Application Deadline: 15 May 2016
+Application Deadline: 15 May 2017